The Grapevine: from the science to the practice of growing vines for wine

 • Grapevine growth

-• Development of inflorescence primodia
+• Formation and development of inflorescence primordia

 • Flowering and fruitset